chinamike65/hugo-tuolesi/content/book6/book6en.md

 Samye Monastery was the first monastery in Tibet and the first monastery of Tibetan Buddhism, which also marks the official establishment of Tibetan Buddhism.

-4. The method of extinction of Langdama
+4. Langdarma's persecution of Buddhism

-Almost 70 years after the completion of Samye Monastery, a Tibetan king named Langdawa appeared in Tibet.
-He and his courtiers respected the Bon religion, and later began to destroy the Buddha and the Dharma.
+Almost 70 years after the completion of Samye Monastery, a Tibetan king named Langdarma appeared in Tibet.
+He and his courtiers respected the Bon religion, and later began to destroy Buddhism and the Dharma.

 38

-Langdawa's extinction method is roughly like this: Only lay people are allowed to recite sutras, and all monks must return to the secular world.
+Langdarma's method of persecution was roughly like this: Only lay people were allowed to recite sutras, and all monks had to return to the secular world.

-Therefore, there were no monks in Tibet during that period, and it was not until many years later that there were monks.
+Therefore, there were no monks in Tibet during that period, and it was not until many years later that there were monks again.

-When Langdawa destroyed the Dharma, there were three eminent monks in the Tibetan area who fled from Lhasa to the Amdo area.
-After more than 30 years of practice in Amdo, a man named Lagan Gongba Resai wanted to become a monk and asked these three masters to become a monk preach to him.
+When Langdarma destroyed the Dharma, there were three eminent monks in the Tibetan area who fled from Lhasa to the Amdo area.
+After more than 30 years of practice in Amdo, a man named Lagan Gongba Resai wanted to become a monk and asked these three masters to teach him the precepts.

-However, it takes five monks to pass the ordination precepts.
+However, it takes five monks to pass on the ordination precepts.
 At that time, there were only three monks.
 What should we do?
 Later, two monks from the Han region were invited, and five Tibetan and Han monks passed on the monk precepts to Lagan Gongba Resai together.

 Therefore, the inheritance of precepts in Tibetan Buddhism is a combination of Tibetan and Chinese.
 Everyone must know this.

 In this way, Tibetan Buddhism once again has monks, and when there are monks, it means that the Buddha's Dharma has been passed down.

-Since then, twelve more disciples have become monks in Tibetan areas, and gradually, more and more monks have become monks in Tibetan areas.
+Since then, twelve more disciples have become monks in Tibetan areas, and gradually, more and more monks have been ordained in Tibetan areas.

 5. Nyingma School

-The Nyingma School was formed almost in the eighth century AD and is the earliest sect of Tibetan Buddhism.
+The Nyingma School was formed almost in the eighth century CE and is the earliest sect of Tibetan Buddhism.

 39

-After there were monks in Tibet, these monks first practiced the methods of the Nyingma sect, that is, the methods of the Nyingma sect before Langdama destroyed the dharma.
+After the reapearance of monks in Tibet, these monks first practiced the methods of the Nyingma sect, that is, the methods of the Nyingma sect before Langdarma's persecution of the Dharma.

-In the process of cultivating, I found some problems: when King Langdama destroyed the Dharma, all the Dharma books were burnt, some lay people wrote down all that they could recite before, some places were forgotten, and there were some loopholes.
+In the process of cultivating, they encountered some problems: when King Langdarma destroyed the Dharma, all the Dharma books were burnt, some lay people wrote down all that they could recite before, some places were forgotten, and there were some ommissions.

 When some family members were writing, they added some content they thought they had forgotten.